How to use CSS3 gradients

 - An example effective use case

-to give your charts (eg the bars in a bar chart) gradients.
+to give your charts (eg the bars in a Bar chart

 Linear gradients